 How does Hyperspace ensure that the taxes are applied to the sale perfectly?

 When syncing a sale to Lightspeed, Hyperspace examines the taxes on the sale in Shopify.
-It then examines the available tax codes that it can apply to the sale in Lightspeed Retail.
+It then examines the available tax codes that it can apply to the sale in Lightspeed.
 If it cannot find a tax code that will perfectly calculate the tax to the penny, Hyperspace creates its own tax code in Lightspeed.
 It tells Lightspeed to use that specific tax code when calculating taxes on the sale.

 Shopify calculates its sales tax and rounds to 2 decimal places.
-When Lightspeed Retail calculates its taxes it rounds to 4 decimal places.
+When Lightspeed calculates its taxes it rounds to 4 decimal places.
 These are not settings that you change in either system.

 Hyperspace has several algorithms in place to get the 2 systems to sync perfectly, but a rare anomaly is possible.
 It is possible that the tax could be offset by .051 cent.
 In this case, the order will download to Lightspeed, but it will appear as incomplete.